West Virginia Union Soldiers and Sailors Memorial

 The state set aside funds in the amount of $15,000 for the project.
 Two other Civil War monuments on the Capitol grounds, the Stonewall Jackson and Mountaineer statues, were both paid for by private funds.
-A New Martinsville, West Virginia, monument firm was awarded the contract.
+A New Martinsville, WV monument firm was awarded the contract.
 Little is known about the artist of the statue, Roy H. Stewart.

-The monument depicts a Home Guard soldier carrying a musket, and the soldier is marching east toward the Stonewall Jackson statue in the southeast corner of the capitol grounds.
-It has four plaques affixed to its base.
+The Union Soldiers and Sailors monument (USSM) depicts a Home Guard soldier carrying a musket and marching east toward the Stonewall Jackson statue in the southeast corner of the capitol grounds.
+The USSM has four plaques affixed to its base.
 One commemorates the dedication of the memorial and contains the names of the members of the Union Soldiers and Sailors Commission who erected the memorial.
-The second plaque contains the words from Abraham Lincoln's Gettysburg Address.
-The third plaque commemorates the admission of the State of West Virginia to the Union on June 20, 1863, as follows: The Act of Congress admitting West Virginia as a separate state was approved by President Abraham Lincoln.
-June 20, 1863.
-The final plaque is inscribed: In Memory of the thirty-two thousand soldiers, sailors and marines, contributed West Virginia to the service of the Union during the Civil War.
-1861 - 1865.
+The second plaque contains a transcript of Abraham Lincoln's Gettysburg Address.
+The third plaque commemorates the admission of the State of West Virginia to the Union on June 20, 1863, as follows: "The Act of Congress admitting West Virginia as a separate state was approved by President Abraham Lincoln.
+June 20, 1863."
+The final plaque is inscribed: "In Memory of the thirty-two thousand soldiers, sailors and marines, contributed West Virginia to the service of the Union during the Civil War.
+1861 - 1865."

 The Civil War in West Virginia, Legends of America.
 January 1st 2020.
 Accessed February 18th 2020. https://www.legendsofamerica.com/civil-war-west-virginia/.

 The Civil War in West Virginia, West Virginia Department of Arts, Culture, and History.
 January 1st 2019.
 Accessed February 18th 2020. http://www.wvculture.org/history/archives/wvcivilwar.html.